Details of the committees that govern British Academy policy work and roles.

 Professor John Scott

 The Higher Education Policy Development Group shapes and informs policy projects in the area of research and higher education.
-Following strategic advice from the Research and Higher Education Policy Committee, the committee supports the policy team in developing high impact policy work ensuring that it has maximum impact.
+Following strategic advice from the Research and Higher Education Policy Committee, the committee supports the policy team in developing high impact policy work.

 These forums bring together senior representatives across organisations that fund, use and commission social science, arts and humanities research, in order to facilitate discussion about the major issues and challenges facing these disciplines.
 They provide an arena for debate at the highest level, to enable the needs of the social sciences, arts and humanities to be addressed and tackled.